nhanng19/music_wordle/README.md

 ## The Concept 🎤
 We wanted to find a interactive way to use data from an API that worked with music specifically, was inspired by the recent game wordle.
-Small music themed game that uses the last.fm api to pull a top track list, and wikipedia’s mediawiki api to pull a artist photo, so that users can play by guessing the artist who performed a song name that is randomly generated.
+Small music themed game that uses the last.fm API to pull a top track list, and Wikipedia’s MediaWiki Api to pull a artist photo, so that users can play by guessing the artist who performed a song name that is randomly generated.

 ## User Story 📖